soficshifts/conky-lua-cairo/README.md

 conky -c ./analog_clock_big.conf
 ```

-All will appear in the bottom left of your screen, this is my "wildcard" space where I run the Conky I feel like.
+All will appear in the bottom right of your screen, this is my "wildcard" space where I run the Conky I feel like.

+### `toggleconky.sh` Utility Bash Script

 The `toggleconky.sh` script is a utility script that takes the name of the Conky configuration file as a parameter and

 1. If the Conky is running, it kills it.
 2. If the Conky is not running, it starts it.

-Great script for your keybindings as you can assign different keybinding to have different Conky's appear.
+Great script for your keybindings as you can assign different keybinding to start/stop different Conky's.
 To use, you'll need to make executable and modify the path to where you put the config files.

 ```bash
 if [ -z "$PID" ]; then